-A country located in South-East Asia, Cambodia is small but unique country and has so much to offer.
-There are many stunning places in South-East Asia that you should visit, and Cambodia should be the one on the top of your traveling bucket list.
-You may ask why choose this relatively small country over other more developed countries in the South-East Asia.
-There are thousands of reasons why that you make you interest in visiting Cambodia and here are 10 main reasons why you should visit Cambodia and will surely convince you to visit Cambodia for your next trip.
+A country located in South-East Asia, Cambodia is a small but unique country and has so much to offer.
+There are many reasons to visit South-East Asia that you should visit, and Cambodia should be the one on the top of your traveling bucket list.
+You may ask why to choose this relatively small country over other more developed countries in South-East Asia.
+There are thousands of reasons why that you make you interested in visiting Cambodia and here are 10 main reasons to visit Cambodia and will surely convince you to visit Cambodia for your next trip.

-You might also want to know about: 15 Most Attractive Beaches in Cambodia
+You might also want to know about the Most Attractive Beaches in Cambodia

 Angkor Wat – Siem Reap

 The largest religious monument in the world, Angkor Wat is one of Cambodia’s treasures and archaeological gems.
 It is designated a UNESCO World Heritage Site in 1992.
 Angkor Wat attracts millions of tourists every year, and the temple literally makes people go wow.
 When you visit Cambodia, Angkor Wat is a must-see site.
 Angkor Wat was built in the first half of the 12th century in the reign of King Suryavarman II, which dedicated to the Hindu religion.
 Angkor Wat occupies a rectangular area of approximately 208 hectares (500 acres).
 It was built to the model the universe, tallest tower of Angkor Wat represented Mount Meru.
 Bas reliefs that were carved on the wall in the temple featuring a lot of legendary stories, which includes the Battle of Kurukshetra, the Churning of the Ocean of Milk, wars between the Khmers and its enemies, etc, offer you insights into the extraordinary history of Khmer Empire.
 Furthermore, there are a lot of sculptures, devatas, and statues, which are the symbols of Hinduism.